 - Any research or teaching activity involving the use of live vertebrate animals much be approved by the Institutional Animal Care and Use Committee (IACUC) prior to ordering animals and prior to commencement of the activity.

-- Except as stated in #4 -7 below all vertebrate animals for research or teaching use must be obtained through the Division of Laboratory Animal Resources (DLAR).
-If a University purchase order is unacceptable to the supplier, the DLAR must be informed in order to determine whether another supplier may be contacted.
+- Except as stated below all vertebrate animals for research or teaching use must be obtained through the Division of Laboratory Animal Resources (DLAR).
+If a University purchase order isn’t acceptable to the supplier, the DLAR must be informed in order to determine whether another supplier may be contacted.

 - The IACUC may waive the requirement of mandatory acquisition of animals through DLAR in cases where the activity involves field work.
 Such a waiver is granted when the detailed methods of observation, capture, and / or tagging of vertebrate animals are determined by the IACUC to be in compliance with applicable regulations governing such work.
 See #11 below for additional information.

 - Use of privately owned animals is prohibited.

 - Users of vertebrate animals must follow policies set forth in the Guide for the Care and Use of Laboratory Animals published by the Public Health Service, National Institutes of Health (NIH).

 - In the event that the animals must be euthanized, the method of euthanasia must conform to those reported in the AVMA Guidelines for the Euthanasia of Animals: 2013 Edition, or subsequent revisions.
 Methods of euthanasia for species not covered by this report must be employed as per IACUC recommendation.